kvnang/frkennyang/src/posts/Basilica Paul/Basilica Paul.md

 -   Tomb of St. Paul (under the main altar)

+Note: You can gain a plenary indulgence in this Basilica.
+See the requirements.

 ## St. Paul’s Statue
 ![rome saint paul outside the walls statue quadriportico holding sword book epistles](paul-statue.jpg)